rachitbhandarii/klaro/README.md

 # **An E2E pipeline for generating educational videos using AI and automation**

 This project generates educational videos from web sources using a **knowledge graph + RAG pipeline** with narration and subtitles.
-Videos are rendered using **Manim** with word-level animations synced to AI-generated speech.

 ---

 ## Project Structure

 ```
-├── main.py                     # Main pipeline
+├── pipeline.py                 # Main pipeline
-├── knowledge-graph-dump/       # Cached knowledge graphs
-├── narration-audio/            # Generated audio files
+├── {query}/                    # Cached json files
-├── narration-script/           # Structured narration scripts
-├── out/                        # Generated video and media
 ├── requirements.txt            # Python dependencies
 ├── .env                        # API keys